Spending more time developing your people’s strengths increases personal satisfaction, happiness and overall employee engagement

 One of the big themes we hear is that managers need to focus more attention on maximizing the strengths of their employees rather than trying to make everyone good at everything.
 Daniel Pink notes that focusing on areas of strength is the great performance accelerator, leading not only to increased individual performance but also lower attrition, higher job satisfaction, and improved engagement and customer metrics.
 Spending more time on your strengths also increases personal satisfaction and happiness while reducing stress.
 Trying to be good at everything, on the other hand, usually ends up promoting mediocrity, which doesn’t do much for a person’s morale—or for the business.

 The question for your managers is, do they know how to help employees recognize their strengths and push past any self-limiting behaviors so they can truly apply them?
 This requires more than a performance management conversation or telling people what to do.
 Managers need to be effective coaches who see the potential in their people and help them develop it.
 Speaker Jeremie Brecheisen outlined three key actions:

 - Establish expectations that are clear, collaborative and align with company goals.
 Keep in mind that focusing on strengths doesn’t mean that people don’t have to push themselves.
 Managers should be encouraging employees to challenge themselves as they create their goals together.

 - Coach continually.
 Since daily feedback creates the highest engagement, coaching should be frequent, focused and future-oriented.
-The group was also reminded that developing and engaging their people is managers’ primary job, suggesting attendees ask their managers, “What do you think your job is as a manager if not that?”
+Developing and engaging their people is a manager’s primary job.
+Ask your managers, “What do you think your job is as a manager if not that?”